 What Are the Costs of Creating Website Content? $50 – $80/Hour

 After the framework of your website is ready, you will need to upload content on it.
 Web designers typically charge clients by the hour for creating content for a website.
-However, some designers also charge by the project.
+However, some designers also charge for the project.
 You can expect to pay:

 - $50 – $80 per hour